-- caliber $7.62 \times 39$ mm, - Test barrel with the cover for measuring the velocity, of ≡ caliber $7.62 \times 51$ mm, - Test barrel with the cover for measuring the velocity, of = caliber $7.62 \times 54$ mm, - Stand for the test barrel ≡ - Ammunition 7.62 x 39 M67 Ball, velocity at v25 = 725 m/s, ≡ - Ammunition 7.62 x 51 NATO Ball (Ball M80), velocity at ≡ v25 = 830 m/s, - Ammunition 7.62 x 54R B32 API, velocity at v25 = 790≡ m/s.
+- Test barrel with the cover for measuring the velocity, of caliber 7.62×39 mm, - Test barrel with the cover for measuring the velocity, of caliber 7.62 × 51 mm, - Test barrel with the cover for measuring the velocity, of caliber 7.62 × 54 mm, - Stand for the test barrel - Ammunition 7.62x39 M67 Ball, velocity at v25=725 m/s, - Ammunition 7.62 x 51 NATO Ball (Ball M80), velocity at v25 = 830 m/s,

+Ammunition 7.62x54R B32API, velocity at v25=790 m/s.
 The samples of the armor steel, prior to the commencing of the experiment, were firmly positioned in the wooden frames, to prevent the loss of energy due to motion of the plates when hit by the bullet.
 The distance from the exit hole of the test barrel to the sample was 10 m.
 According to the experimental plan, the welded joints were positioned in such a way that the weldment was perpendicular to the bullet motion direction, what at the corner and corner-edge joints should present the behavior of the base metal and the heat affected zone at the bullet impact at an angle.